halxinate/gyronav/README.md

 All smartphone GPS navigation apps have an obvious for any avid tourist flaw, limiting the use of such apps for serious outdoors adventures.
-The problem is that it requires precise touching of the fragile screen with bare fingers of one hand, while holding the phone in the second hand to control the software.
+The problem is that it requires precise touching of the fragile screen with bare fingers of one hand, while holding the phone in the second hand in order to control most any app.
 That is hard to do if you wear warm or protective gloves, doing that in wet environment, or simply cannot use both hands for safety reasons.
 I'm offering an almost ready to implement Android solution which allows to control any software with 4 virtual arrow keys and 2 virtual buttons, using one hand only and without any need to touch anything on the phone, as well as making the app aware of the